 The common denominators of respected leaders are they never stop learning, and they never stop teaching.
 Leadership takes a significant commitment to the journey of others.
 It is fraught with setbacks, mistakes, tough decisions and pride.

-The unwavering leadership commitment is to help others take risks, make mistakes, do things wrong and from all that pain to discover the “ah ha” from experience and to continually improve.
-When an individual makes the decision to assume the responsibility of leadership, regardless of their position, they enter a covenant with the person or team to be honest, frank, at times blunt, vulnerable, humble and to endure through good decisions, bad decisions, mistakes and successes; to freely give away the successes and shoulder the responsibilities.
+The unwavering leadership commitment is to help others take risks, make mistakes, do things wrong and from all that pain to discover the “ah ha” from experience and to improve continually.
+When an individual makes the decision to assume the responsibility of leadership, regardless of their position, they enter a covenant with the person or team to be honest, frank, at times blunt, vulnerable, humble and to endure through right decisions, bad decisions, mistakes and successes; to freely give away the achievements and shoulder the responsibilities.
 Leadership is the art of delegating, not abdicating.
 Just because a leader trusts others with the work does not mean they abandoned their responsibilities for quality and execution.

 Close your eyes and picture a person you respected as a leader.
 Try to capture the problematic conversations they had with you, not just the easy discussions.
 When was it that you realized this person was investing in you to make you a better person?
 Was it during a coaching moment?
 Was during a course correction of a habit, attitude or behavior?
 Was it through stretching you to discover abilities beyond what you thought you were capable of accomplishing?
 Was it through a process of helping you identify your blind spots or flaws that others have been willing to overlook?
 Did they give you all the answers or did they encourage/force you to identify solutions?